 Kimono KyomizuKimono KyomizuKimono Kyomizu

-After entering the gate and climbing a few stairs, we will come across a temple, most people stop here to pray, as well as buy lucky wooden pieces to write down their wishes and hang there. .
+After passing through the gate and climbing a few stairs, you'll encounter a temple where most visitors stop to pray.
+Many also purchase lucky wooden plaques to write down their wishes and hang them up here.

 Kimono Kyomizu